AnneKammenhed/good-food-too/README.md

 <h1>Background</h1>
 This app is built as the fourth project of my full stack development course that i started in the beginning of May 2022.
 It is for a restaurant to book a table for max 8 persons online and to give information about any allergies.

+<h1>Functions</h1>
+The model allows for anyone to book a table.
+However it does not allow for the same e-mail adress to book exactly the same day and time.

 <h1>Testing</h1>
 I did some testing before I handed in the project.